Alloy Artifacts

 In 1970 the company established the Shin Nihon Tool Company, Ltd. as a sales subsidiary, and Shin Nihon Tool registered "S.N.T" as a trademark.

-Based on research done by the CWC site, in 1981 Shin Nihon Tool formed the Shin Nihon Forge Company by acquiring a factory from the Kita Nihon Tanzo Company in Niigata City.
+Based on research done by the CWC site, in 1981 Shin Nihon Tool formed Shin Nihon Tankō by acquiring a factory from the Kita Nihon Tanzo Company, a maker of wrenches operating at Higashi-Irifune in Niigata City.
 This set the stage for a merger that brought Asahi to Niigata Prefecture.

 A civic reorganization in Niigata later made Yoshida-cho part of the city of Tsubame, and in 2007 the company absorbed its Shin Nihon Tool sales subsidiary and consolidated manufacturing and sales with the head office in Tsubame.